Sensibility/MathML-Sublime-Plugin/README.md

 I highly recommend checking out the MDN documentation for examples and reference materials when writing MathML - especially since Firefox is the only browser that natively supports MathML.
 A Chrome Extension which enables rendering of MathML within web pages is available [here](https://chrome.google.com/webstore/detail/fmath-html-%2B-mathml-solut/emdjdpchbjipnjhkfljbcapgfecmnglm).

 ## Installation
+### Package Control (*Reccomended*)
+As of version 1.2.0, this package may be installed from [Package Control](https://packagecontrol.io), which is certainly easiest.
+The name of the package is "MathML".

 ### Manual
 >To install, clone or download this repository into your Packages directory (`%APPDAT%\SUBLIME TEXT 3\PACKAGES` on Windows or `$HOME/.config/sublime-text-3/Packages` on Linux/macOS).
 For Linux/macOS users with `git` installed, enter these commands at a terminal: